 - Ages 6-17

 Take your art to the next dimension!
-With a focus on 3D Art and Design, students will be using programs such as Maya and Blender to create their own 3D models.
+With a focus on 3D Art and Design, students will be using programs such as Blender to create their own 3D models.
 They will learn the entire 3D pipeline from modeling to rigging, UV unwrapping, animating, texturing and more, in order to make game-ready assets for game design programs such as Unity and Unreal.

 Ages 6 - 8